trimble-oss/website-modus.trimble.com/content/components/xr/modals/_index.md

 **Use when**

-- Errors that block an app’s normal operation.
+- Showing errors that block an app’s normal operation.
-- Critical information that requires a specific user task, decision, or acknowledgement.
+- Critical information that requires a specific user task, decision, or acknowledgement is needed.
-- Contextual and should welcome & foster users to remain standing.
-- Consider to use far interaction for large and x-large dialogs.
+- Needing far interaction for large and x-large dialogs.
-- For non-essential information, consider using plain txt messages.

 **Don't use when**

 - Scrollable, complex interaction dialogs.
 - Providing non-essential information related to the underlying page.
+Use plain txt messages instead.

 ## Types